 You can contact Alys on firstname.lastname@example.org or 07889 805 785

 Maxine is Engender’s Communications and Administration Assistant.
 She works on Engender’s publications and social media, as well as membership, podcasting, events and admin support.
 She tweets at @EngenderScot and keeps our followers up-to-date on Facebook, and also writes our awesome weekly newsletter to Engender members, Friday Feminist Five.

 Maxine is enjoying engaging with/learning more about all areas of feminism covered by Engender’s work, and is particularly interested in intersectionality, young women’s participation and tackling misogyny online.
-She is Alys’ stand in for the Write to End Violence Against Women Awards, and helps to organise Emma Ritch’s diary.
+She is the Engender representative on the steering group of the Write to End Violence Against Women Awards, and helps to organise Emma Ritch’s diary.

 When she’s not haunting the hallways of feminist twitter, Maxine can be usually be found questing in the wilds of Skyrim, eating pizza, or rereading her favourite graphic novels, surrounded by towers of unread books.